Born on 8 February 1880, Franz Moritz Wilhelm Marc grew up in Munich, Germany.

 As Marc’s style progressed, animals overtook human and natural forms.
 For Marc, animals were the ideal subject matter to show truth, beauty, and purity.
 Marc further believed horses perfectly symbolized strength and innocence.

 In 1910, Marc made a meaningful friendship with the painter August Macke.
-As a German Expressionist painter, he also played a leading role in Der Blaue Reiter group.
+As a famous German Expressionist artist, he also played a leading role in Der Blaue Reiter group.
 That same year, Franz Marc painted works such as Nude with a Cat and Grazing Horses, Red Horses.
 Both were produced for the New Artists Association (the Neue Künstlervereinigung München, NKVM) and debuted at the Thannhauser Galleries in Munich.

-Yellow represented femininity; gentle, happy, and sensual.
+Yellow represented femininity, gentleness, happiness, and sensuality.
 On the other hand, red was heavy and brutal.
-For Marc, using lots of red in a painting could easily oppose and overcome different colors.
+For Franz Marc, using a lot of red in a painting could easily oppose and overcome other colors.
+This color theory is exemplified in Franz Marc's "Yellow Cow," painted in 1911.
+The leaping yellow cow, a symbol of femininity, is a veiled reference to Marc’s fiancée, Maria Franck.
+The couple married in 1911.

 In this reading, the triangular blue mountains form an abstract self-portrait.
 Thus, Yellow Cow is one of the most unusual wedding portraits ever produced.

 Marc also met the cubist and futurist painter Robert Delaunay.
 Delaunay proved another influential force in Marc’s work.
-His geometric forms and dynamic approach are evident in Marc’s The Tiger and Red Deer II (1912).
-This cubist approach also appears in paintings of the following year, including The Tower of Blue Horses, Fate of the Animals, and Franz Marc The Fox.
+His geometric forms and dynamic approach are evident in Marc’s "The Tiger" and "Red Deer II" (1912).
+This cubist approach also appears in paintings of the following year, including The Tower of Blue Horses, Fate of the Animals, and Franz Marc: The Fox.

 The Fate of the Animals is a remarkably prescient view of the horrors of World War One, about to engulf the entirety of European society.
 Later damaged in a warehouse fire in 1916, Marc’s friend Paul Klee repaired the work.